The Devil and Hell

-Hell was prepared originally for the devil and his angels “Then He will also say to those on the left hand, ‘Depart from Me, you cursed, into the everlasting fire prepared for the devil and his angels” (Matthew 25:41).
-But those that chose the devil and follow his example of rebellion will suffer the same fate.
+Hell was prepared originally for the devil and his angels.
+Jesus says, “Then He will also say to those on the left hand, ‘Depart from Me, you cursed, into the everlasting fire prepared for the devil and his angels” (Matthew 25:41).
+But those that chose the devil and follow his ways of rebellion will suffer the same fate.

 After hell fire goes out, God will create a new earth.
 The suffering of sin and the past will be forgotten.
 “Behold, the tabernacle of God is with men, and he will dwell with them, and they shall be his people, and God himself shall be with them, and be their God.
 And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain” (Revelation 21:3, 4).